tobbik/lua-t/docs/T.Test.rst

 Executing the ``Test`` suite can be limited by names of the test functions.
 This allows to group tests or run only single test while the suite will still execute all the hooks.
+The filters are using ``string.match()`` which means Lua pattern apply.

 .. code:: lua